Clarence Railway

 The Stockton and Hartlepool Railway opened in 1841 to connect the Clarence to Hartlepool Docks and the Hartlepool West Harbour & Dock opened in West Hartlepool in 1844.
 On 17 May 1853 the Clarence Railway, Hartlepool West Harbour & Dock and Stockton and Hartlepool Railway were merged to become the West Hartlepool Harbour and Railway.
-The West Hartlepool Harbour and Railway became part of the North Eastern Railway in 1865.
+The West Hartlepool Harbour and Railway became part of the North Eastern Railway (NER) in 1865.

 The line from Ferryhill to Stockton has been identified by Campaign for a Better Transport as a priority 1 candidate for reopening.